glowcappin/glowcappin/README.md

 ### Hi there 👋

 My name is Glow, I am an editor on TikTok (@glowcappin) and looking to further push myself into the space of programming.
-I've been coding on and off since 2020.
+I've been coding since 2020.

 ### Languages 🖥️
 - C#